mmistakes/made-mistakes-jekyll/_posts/2013-03-26-timonus-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @timonus"
+title: "Glasses in a washed out palette"
 description: "PaperFaces portrait of @timonus drawn with Paper by 53 on an iPad."
 image: paperfaces-timonus-twitter-lg
 thumb: paperfaces-timonus-twitter-150.jpg